Junior-Developer-Group/HacktoberPet/README.md

 👉 To do that you need to use HTML/CSS and vanilla JS - without the help of third party plugins or libraries

-👉 When you're happy with your work send your Pull Request in and tag HacktoberFest Maintainers (a group) for review
+👉 When you're happy and satisfied with your work send your Pull Request in and tag HacktoberFest Maintainers (a group) for reviewing your pull request

 🔹
 🔹
 🔹
 🔹

-### **Before you start, please have a look at a couple of rules I've set up.**
+### **Before you start, please have a look at a couple of important rules I've set up.**

 ### **Not following the set rules might get your pull request rejected.**

+### **Work according to the rules mention below!**

 🔹
 🔹